luciad/typescript-documentation/README.md

     `-s`: snippet input folder.
 Using `{@snippet path/to/snippet.ext language}` will search both this folder and the media folder for the snippet.

     `-l`: default snippet language: Using `{@snippet path/to/snippet}` with no extension or language specified will use this for highlighting.
 Default `none`.

+    `-p`: path prefix. eg. if you want to host the site on example.com/docs, use `-p /docs`.

     # Supported features
     ## In your documentation